Home > Housing > Housing for Tenants > Housing policies > Shared Ownership Policy

 • the sale is to be with vacant possession.

-7.63 We expect all surveyors carrying out a valuation to ensure it is a true reflection of the property’s value.
+7.72 We expect all surveyors carrying out a valuation to ensure it is a true reflection of the property’s value.

 Withdrawing an application

-8.8 We accept that there may be circumstances where an application will need to be withdrawn by either party.
+8.6 We accept that there may be circumstances where an application will need to be withdrawn by either party.
 In this instance the following applies:

-• Applicant withdrawal
+Applicant withdrawal -

-• Where an applicant wishes to withdraw their application, this must be submitted to the Council in writing, via letter or email at the earliest time possible.
+Where an applicant wishes to withdraw their application, this must be submitted to the Council in writing, via letter or email at the earliest time possible.
 It is expected that the reasons for the withdrawal are included in the notification and are clear and unambiguous.

-• Council withdrawal
+Council withdrawal -

-The Council reserves the right to withdraw from the sale in some circumstances, such as where the applicant fails to complete the purchase of the property within an agreed timescale, or there is suspected fraudulent activity.
+The Council reserves the right to withdraw from the sale in some circumstances, such as where the applicant fails to complete the purchase of the property within a reasonable timescale, or there is suspected fraudulent activity.
 In these circumstances the Council will contact the applicant to confirm whether the Council intends to withdraw or provide notice to allow the applicant a final opportunity to complete the sale within the agreed timeframe.

 Viewings and reservations